Elmahrosa/Nilex/README.md

 Unlike conventional DEXs, Nilex operates independently—free from external platforms like Orca or Dexlab.
 It’s designed for Egypt’s contributors, creators, and communities, with full control over liquidity, governance, and civic incentives.

 This project is open-source and actively maintained on GitHub.
 ---
 ## 🔁 Supported Swaps

 - `TEOS ↔ USDC`
 - `TUT ↔ USDT`
 - *(Expandable to BONK, USD1, ERT, and other SPL tokens)*
 ---
+## 🧠 About the Movement

+Nilex isn’t just a product—it’s a protocol.
+Built by Elmahrosa.
+Powered by contributors.
+Open to the world.
+Swap TEOS ↔ TUT directly.
+No Orca.
+No Dexlab.
+Just sovereignty.

+Join the civic pool.
+Activate your liquidity.
+Be part of Egypt’s digital backbone.

 ## 🌐 Live Site

 Visit [nilex.teosegypt.com](https://nilex.teosegypt.com) to swap TEOS and TUT with stablecoins directly from your wallet.
 ---
 ## 🛠️ Tech Stack

 - **Solana Web3.js** + **Anchor** – Smart contract logic
 - **Vite** or **Next.js** – Frontend interface
 - **Supabase** *(optional)* – Logging, analytics, and contributor tracking
 ---
 ## 🪙 Token Addresses

 | Token | Address |